truenas/documentation/content/TrueCommand/SystemManagement/NASUsersAndGroups.md

 You can also allow users to authenticate with Samba, connect from a Windows machine with their Microsoft account, and use sudo commands.

-Check **Locked** to prevent them from logging in or using password-based services.
+Check **Locked** to prevent users from logging in or using password-based services.

 After configuring the user's authorization settings, click **NEXT**.
 {{< /tab >}}